 Students who enroll in their program in English (MA or PhD) must take and pass at least one of their required courses in French.

-The department participates in the collaborative programs in Feminist and Gender Studies (at the MA level), in Environmental Sustainability (at the MA level) and in Canadian Studies (at the PhD level).
+The department participates in the collaborative programs in Feminist and Gender Studies (at the MA level) and in Canadian Studies (at the PhD level).

 The programs are governed by the academic regulations in effect for graduate studies.